wesleyboar/wesleyb-slides-fe-dev/public/slides.md

 class: center middle main-title

 # What Can Wesley Do?
+Use arrow keys to navigate slides.

-Press "P" to enter presentation mode, and see annotations.
+<small>Press "P" to enter presentation mode, and see annotations.</small>

 ???
 > Press "C" to open cloned view, press "P" to exit presentation mode.